-The village of Broadway in the Cotswolds is as beautiful as it is historic and is ideally situated to explore the breathtaking countryside of the northern Cotswolds.
-Often referred to as the ‘Jewel of the Cotswolds’ the area was loved by artists from far and wide.
-It was said that William Morris was a fan of Broadway Tower, a folly which at 1024 feet above sea level is the second-highest point in the Cotswolds.Read More
+The village of Broadway in the Cotswolds is as beautiful as it is historic, and is ideally situated to explore the breathtaking countryside of the North Cotswolds whilst staying in a stunning StayCotswold cottage.
+Often referred to as the ‘Jewel of the Cotswolds’, the area was loved by artists from far and wide.
+It has been said that William Morris was a fan of Broadway Tower, a folly that stands at 1,024 feet above sea level, making it the second highest point in the Cotswolds.Read More

-If your budget won’t quite stretch that far you can treat yourself to a gift from the independent bookstore, Blandford Books, or a heart themed gift from All of My Heart.
-Also with such wonderful walks on your doorstep it will come as no surprise that the village is home to Landmark Stores where you will find clothes and accessories from Barbour, Patagonia and Joules to name a few.
+If your budget won’t quite stretch that far, you can treat yourself to a gift from the independent bookstore, Blandford Books, or a unique gift from Cotswold Trading.
+Also, with such wonderful walks on your doorstep, it will come as no surprise that the village is home to Landmark where you will find clothes and accessories from Barbour, Patagonia and Joules to name a few.

-Real ale fans should stop by the Crown and Trumpet, a previous winner of Best CAMRA pub, to sample the Broadway Arts Festival Beer, locally made at the Stanway Brewery.
-And for a relaxing pint, an upmarket cocktail or locally sourced gastro meal you can’t go far wrong with a visit to The Lygon Arms.
+Real ale fans should stop by the Crown & Trumpet, a previous winner of Best CAMRA pub, to sample the Broadway Arts Festival Beer, locally made at the Stanway Brewery.
+And for a relaxing pint, an upmarket cocktail or locally sourced gastro meal, you can’t go far wrong with a visit to The Lygon Arms.

 We’re sure you will agree there is plenty to see and do in and around Broadway, but it would be amiss of us not to mention the many delightful walks right on the doorstep.
 The 102 mile Cotswold Way is easily accessible from the village and you can enjoy a part of it on the circular walk starting in the village itself and taking in Broadway Tower.

-Find your perfect holiday cottage in Broadway by browsing our collection of Cotswold holiday cottages.
-If you don’t find a property in the Broadway area that suits your holiday home needs, you can browse all of our Cotswold Holiday Cottages here. https://staycotswold.co.uk/property/
+Find your perfect self-catering holiday cottage in Broadway by browsing our collection of Cotswold holiday cottages.
+If you don’t find a property in the Broadway area that suits your holiday home needs, you can browse all of our Cotswold holiday homes.